-There’s a lot of strange seo news about at the moment.
+There’s a lot of strange SEO news about at the moment.
 Mostly down to ‘correlation’ studies showing Google Plus votes correlation with high rankings.
-That observation may well be true – but important ranking factor it does not automatically make them, and that’s what a lot of people on the fringes of seo think when they see these studies.
-Google +1s are NOWHERE near a good link from a trusted site.
+That observation may well be true – but important ranking factor it does not automatically make them, and that’s what a lot of people on the fringes of SEO think when they see these studies.
+Google +1s are NOWHERE near as important as good link from a trusted site.

 So I chimed in: